 OMT - (one more time) momentum based entry method used as an early entry method of a BO

 Opening Price - The price (or price range) recorded during the period designated by the exchange as the official opening.

 Opening - The period at the beginning of the trading session officially designated by the exchange during which all transactions are considered made "at the opening."

 P&L – Profit & Loss.
 What a trader has made or lost in a given day.

-Paper trade - (depending on market conditions I have about 3 high probability trades per day but to keep scanning focus for setups and to release energy built up to not over trade low probability setups i execute in my mind lower probability setups as well and as such post those in the room-do NOT EXECUTE those trades!)
+Paper trade - (depending on market conditions I have about 3 high probability trades per day but to keep scanning focus for setups and to release energy built up to not over trade low probability setups i execute lower probability setups as well and as release built up energies)

 Pinch play - (chart pattern formation) prices getting "pinched" between 20 and 200 MA forming a triangle

 Position – The side that you are in a trading vehicle.
 What you are holding; either short or long.

 Pullback – When a trading instrument is strong (going up) and comes off (goes down) a little bit.
 The thought is that it will probably go back up again at some point.

 Quad Exit -I use QUAD EXITS to honor the principal of "Choices" (hence emotional freedom while being in a trade)